 The London Beckett Seminar brings together national and international scholars, researchers, postgraduate students and the general public to discuss issues arising from the prose, theatre and poetry of Samuel Beckett that pertain to aspects of literary, philosophical and historical analysis with particular attention to translation studies, performance and practice, digital humanities and visual cultures.
 Inherently interdisciplinary in approach, the seminar has established a vibrant research network for postgraduate students, early-career researchers, and established academics on a national and international level.

-Established by Prof. Steven Connor (University of Cambridge) in 1998 and then convened by Prof. Laura Salisbury (University of Exeter), both formerly of Birkbeck, University of London, the London Beckett Seminar has been co-convened by Prof. Derval Tubridy (Goldsmiths, University of London) and Stefano Rosignoli (Trinity College Dublin, the University of Dublin) since 2015.
-In recent years, the seminar has received the support of the Department of English and Creative Writing, at Goldsmiths, and by the Institute of English Studies, School of Advanced Study, University of London.
+Established by Prof Steven Connor, in 1998, and then convened by Prof Laura Salisbury (both at Birkbeck, University of London, at the time) the London Beckett Seminar has been co-convened by Prof Derval Tubridy (Goldsmiths, University of London) and Stefano Rosignoli (Trinity College Dublin, the University of Dublin) since 2015.
+In recent years, the seminar has received the support of the Department of English and Creative Writing, at Goldsmiths, and of the Institute of English Studies, School of Advanced Study, University of London.

 The seminar currently operates online as a carbon-neutral and cost-neutral seminar series with eight sessions each year.
 Each session is free to attend, but registration is required.

 All queries can be sent to email@example.com.

 Friday, 29th September 2023, Dr Trish McTighe (Queen’s University Belfast), ““Staging Place, Reconfiguring Time: Festivals & their Artists”

 Friday, 20th October 2023, Prof Lucas Margarit (University of Buenos Aires), “Beckett’s Presence in the South: Notes from Buenos Aires”